SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/DataMiner_Agents/Configuring_a_DMA/Configuration_of_DataMiner_processes.md

 ### Generating information events when a connection fails to authenticate

-From DataMiner 9.0.0 CU9 onwards, an option can be configured to have an information event generated whenever a connection fails to be authenticated.
+It is possible to have an information event generated whenever a connection fails to be authenticated.
+From DataMiner 10.1.8/10.2.0 onwards, this is enabled by default.

-To enable this option, add an *\<EnableFailedAuthenticationInfoEvents>* tag in the *\<SLNet>* section of the *MaintenanceSettings.xml* file, and set this tag to “true”.
-From DataMiner 10.1.8/10.2.0 onwards, this option is set to “true” by default.
+To enable this option in older systems, add an *\<EnableFailedAuthenticationInfoEvents>* tag in the *\<SLNet>* section of the *MaintenanceSettings.xml* file, and set this tag to “true”.

 Example: